-In a room with old plaster of at least ¾ inch thickness, an armored cable or greenfield can usually be run under the baseboard by chiseling a channel along the floor wide enough to bury the metal casing flush with the wall surface.
-The metal will protect the wires from nail punctures with this method, but care should be used when nailing baseboards to miss the cable.
+In a room with old plaster of at least ¾inch thickness, an armored cable or greenfield can usually be run under the baseboard by chiseling a channel along the floor wide enough to bury the metal casing flush with the wall surface.
+The metal will protect the wires from nail punctures with this method, but care should be used when nailing baseboards to avoid hitting the wiring.

 If you want to use a source with the maximum wires already present, it may be possible to split the source before it enters the box.
 Cut access to the wiring through the wall material and add a junction box to splice the new outlet into the circuit.
 Cover the box with a blank plate to protect the splice.